 In light of the Russian invasion of Ukraine and the resulting sanctions imposed on Russia, the Trustee has assessed the impact on the Unit Trust.
-The Unit Trust has an indirect exposure of GBP 125.3 million as at 31 December 2021 to a Russian e-commerce business listed on NASDAQ.
-The long-term impact on the valuation and potential routes to liquidity are difficult to assess and will depend on the evolving situation.
-The current situation is likely to result in a significant decrease in valuation of this investment during Q1 2022.
-Given the timing of the Russian invasion of Ukraine, from an accounting perspective, this is treated as a non-adjusting event and therefore has not been taken into account in determining the Net Asset Value of the Unit Trust at 31 December 2021.
+Whilst the impact of this development cannot be determined at this point, given the highly diverse portfolios of assets, the Unit Trust has an exposure of 2.0% of the aggregate net asset value as at 31 December 2021 in that region.
+The current situation is likely to result in considerable uncertainty regarding ultimate realisable value of this exposure.
+Given the timing of the Russian invasion of Ukraine from an accounting perspective, this is treated as a non-adjusting event and therefore has not been taken into account in determining the Net Asset Value of the Unit Trust at 31 December 2021.